IMF says UK should ease austerity if growth stays stalled

 The IMF said it welcomed these steps, but it was cautious about their likely effectiveness and warned that the government should be sure that offering loan guarantees was more cost-effective than borrowing itself to fund investment.

-To date, the Bank has resisted buying large quantities of assets other than gilts or cutting interest rates below their record low 0.5 percent, though in policy minutes on Wednesday it said it may in future reconsider its stance on rates.
+To date, the BoE has resisted buying large quantities of assets other than gilts or cutting interest rates below their record low 0.5 percent, though in policy minutes on Wednesday it said it may in future reconsider its stance on rates.
+(Reporting by David Milliken.Editing by Jeremy Gaunt.)

+CHICAGO, Feb 17 The Kansas Senate on Friday passed a bill to raise taxes to fill state budget holes, setting up a potential political showdown with Governor Sam Brownback.

+* Xilinx Inc files for potential mixed shelf offering, size undisclosed - SEC filing Source text for Eikon: (http://bit.ly/2lTH5ug) Further company coverage: